SRNA is working hard to bring major traffic improvements to Four Points and Steiner Ranch – help support us – donate now.

 - State of Texas / TX-DOT

 - Both Rep. Paul Workman and our TXDOT area engineer Terry McCoy – have shown strong support for the RM 620 corridor projects.
-However, funding from the State is highly constrained.
+Funding for the 2222 / 620 project has now been secured.
 TXDOT has shown a willingness to partner with local governments in funding projects such as those proposed for RM-620.
-The model of cooperative funding has allowed other cities such as Dallas and Houston to build out mature transportation infrastructure while securing limited state funds.
-A similar approach is suggested for RM-620 improvement projects
+The longer term RM 620 improvements will need to make it on TxDOT’s list to make progress.

 - Travis County

-- Travis County has shown support for the RM-620 bypass project and has expressed the possibility of at least partially funding this project previously.
+- Travis County has shown support for the RM-620 bypass project.
 Both Commissioner Daugherty and Commissioner Shea were favorable toward implementation of this proposal.
-Travis County is not yet known to have expressed interest in funding or taking a position on the timeline for the RM 620 overall mid and long term improvement project.
+Travis County will be an important partner looking forward to future RM 620 improvements.

 - City of Austin